International Depositary Authority of Canada (IDAC)

 We make available samples of deposited material only to parties who are so entitled under the terms of the Budapest Treaty and its Regulations.
 We will provide requesting parties with request forms (as appropriate) or assist with obtaining the necessary forms required for their request.

-We accept deposits of organisms which are potentially hazardous and may be subject to health and safety regulations.
-When such organisms are requested we will withhold issuing samples until it has confirmed that the requesting party can comply with such regulations.
-In certain cases, we may also require that the requesting party sign an assurance of acceptance of responsibility before agreeing to release a sample.
-In order to expedite the release of such samples it is therefore advisable that all requests be accompanied by documentation attesting to the fact that the requesting party has the facilities required for, and agrees to the regulations governing, the handling of the requested material.
+We accept deposits of organisms that are potentially hazardous and may be subject to health and safety regulations.
+When such organisms are requested, we withhold issuing samples until it has been confirmed that the requesting party can comply with such regulations.
+In certain cases, before agreeing to release a sample we require that the requesting party sign an assurance of acceptance of responsibility.
+To expedite release of such samples it is therefore advisable that all requests be accompanied by relevant documentation attesting to the fact that the requesting party has the facilities required for, and agrees to the regulations governing, the handling of the requested material.

-We attempt to ensure that the correct documentation is obtained prior to the shipping of the material requested.
-However, it is the responsibility of the requesting party to obtain all of the necessary permits which may be required.
+We attempt to ensure that the correct documentation is obtained prior to the shipping of requested material.
+However, it is the responsibility of the requesting party to obtain all required permits.

 Notification of the Depositor